TuckerL-OSU/CS361-GISTool-Group23/README.md

 # Welcome to Group 23's Repository
 ## What you'll find:
-- The main folder "CS361-GISTool-Group23" contains all of our source doe
+- The main folder "CS361-GISTool-Group23" contains all of our source code
 - Inside the main folder contains the main image comparator program (follow the readme for usage)
 - There are two subfolders: one is for the image program unit tests and the other is for log reports.